PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 1. Bring awareness and engagement between the Chinese community and nature conservation, directly through this collaboration.
 2. Provide a new opportunity for Chinese youth to creatively express their voice in how they see themselves in nature.
-3. Excite Chinese youth, involved with the OCC, about nature and encourage them to explore it more.
+3. Excite OCC Chinese youth about nature and encourage them to explore it more.
-4. Provide opportunities to the community that connect the idea of nature can be a place of healing.
+4. Provide opportunities to the OCC community that connect the idea of nature can be a place of healing.

 ### Contest Eligibility:

--	This is the second year of the Youth Art Contest with planning occurring directly with the OCC, the Friends and the Refuge.
+-	This is the third year of the Youth Art Contest with planning occurring directly with the OCC, the Friends of Tualatin River National Wildlife Refuge and the Refuge.
 This year’s competition will be solely for youth within the Oregon Chinese Coalition community.
 -	This contest will be open to youth from K-12 grade
 -	Only one entry per participant will be allowed

 ### Entry Deadlines and Key Dates:

--	Submission of entries must be post-marked or delivered by 1/9/2023 to Tualatin River National Wildlife Refuge.
+-	Submission of entries must be post-marked or delivered by 1/5/2024 to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
 Contestants need to fill out [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) and a copy of it is required to submit with the artwork.
 > Attention: Friends of TRNWRC
 > c/o Bonnie Anderson
 >	19255 SW Pacific Hwy
 > Sherwood, OR 97140

--	Judging will occur the week of January 16, 2023
+-	Judging will occur the week of January 15, 2024
 -	After judging, submissions will be displayed in the Visitor Center at Tualatin River NWR (pending the Visitor Center being open)
--	On 1/19/2023 the submissions will be picked up by the OCC and taken to be displayed in Chinatown
+-	On 1/20/2024 All participants and their guest are invited to a reception at Tualatin River NWR to announce the winners of the contest.
+Original submissions will be picked up at that time and a copy of the winning entries will be displayed in the Refuge Visitor Center.
-- The award winning artworks with awards will be displayed in Chinese Festival at Pioneer Courthouse Square on 8/5/2023

 ### Contest Rules: